ahmedmalek185/ahmedmalek185/README.md

 - 👋 Hi, I’m @ahmedmalek185
-- 👀 I’m interested in Data Science and Analytics for Business Decsision Making
+- 👀 I’m interested in Data Science and Analytics for Business Decision Making
 - 🌱 I have completed nanodegrees in Predictive Analytics for Business, and Marketing Analytics on Udacity.com
 - 💞️ I’m looking to collaborate on any relevant projects
 - 📫 You can reach me @ahmedmalek185 here, twitter or Linkedin